Battlefield 6 vehicles guide: vehicle types, controls, progression, and tips

 Use fighter jets to secure the skies and destroy enemy aircraft.

-Tanks are powerful armoured vehicles that can bulldoze through the map.
+Tanks are powerful armored vehicles that can bulldoze through the map.
 Use them to rob enemies of cover by destroying buildings and protect your soldiers from ranged attacks.Tanks spawn at deployment bases or captured objectives.

 Main battle tanks are heavily armored and powerful vehicles with two seats.
 Use them to destroy enemy vehicles.